-2 Ongoing charges figure ("OCF") is detailed for the years 2011 to 2018.
+Ongoing charges figure ("OCF") is detailed for the years 2011 to 2019.
 The OCF is based on total expenses, excluding finance costs, transaction costs and certain non-recurring items for the year, as a percentage of the average monthly net asset value.

-3 Total expense ratio ("TER") is detailed for the years 2008 to 2010.
-The TER is based on total expenses for the year as a percentage of the average monthly net asset value.

-4 Excluding VAT recovered in respect of management fees.
+Total expense ratio ("TER") is detailed for the years 2009 and 2010.
+The TER is based on total expenses for the year, excluding finance costs, as a percentage of the average monthly net asset value.
+Excluding VAT recovered in respect of management fees.
+2